Refined disk potentials for immersed Lagrangian surfaces: Lagrangians with negative cylindrical ends and capped Chekanov--Eliashberg algebras

 \begin{lem} If $\dim(\M'(u))=2$, then for a generic $J$, $\M'(u)/\R$ is a 1-manifold admitting a compactification whose boundary consists of two-level broken disks of Fredholm index~$1$. \end{lem}

 \begin{proof} Directly analogous to Lemma \ref{l:mfdwboundary}. \end{proof}

-Finally, we state a result that allows to compute the Chekanov-Eliashberg dg-algebra of $\Lambda\subset S^{2n-1}$ in a Darboux chart.
+Finally, we state a result that allows to compute the Chekanov--Eliashberg dg-algebra of $\Lambda\subset S^{2n-1}$ in a Darboux chart.
 Since the complement of a point in $S^{2n-1}$ is contactomorphic to the standard contact vector space by \cite[Proposition 2.1.8]{Ge08}, any Legendrian $\Lambda$ obviously lies inside a Darboux chart.
 Furthermore, $\Lambda$ has only finitely many Reeb chords inside the Darboux chart.

-\begin{lem} For any $K>0$, there exists a Legendrian isotopy of $\Lambda$ inside the Darboux chart and a contact form $\alpha$ such that the set of Reeb chords inside the Darboux chart does not change, and any Reeb chord not contained in the chart has index $>K$. \end{lem}
+\begin{lem} For any $K>0$, there exists a Legendrian isotopy of $\Lambda$ inside the Darboux chart and a contact form $\alpha$ such that the set of Reeb chords inside the Darboux chart does not change, and any Reeb chord not contained in the chart has length as well as index bounded from below by $K$. \end{lem}

 \begin{proof} First, shrink $\Lambda$.
-Second, morsify $\alpha_{\rm st}$ by a Morse function on $\C P^{n-1}$.
+Second, Morsify $\alpha_{\rm st}$ by a Morse function on $\C P^{n-1}$.
 Place the chart for $\Lambda$ close to the minimum orbit.
-The Reeb return map near the minimum orbit is rotation by a small angle in each complex direction.
+The return map of the Reeb flow near the minimum orbit is rotation by a small angle in each complex direction.
 By making $\Lambda$ sufficiently small, one can make any outside Reeb chord go arbitrarily many times around the $S^1$-fiber.
 Each time this adds $2n-2$ to the grading. \end{proof}